jimmitchell/Tinylytics-for-Micro.blog/README.md

 ## Shortcodes

 If you'd like to avoid making changes to your theme template files, you can use select shortcodes instead.
-To add a kudos or post view counter to a post, simply add them using the following shortcodes:
+To add a kudos, post view counter or country flags to a post, simply add them using the following shortcodes:

 ````
 {{< tinykudos >}}